march-newsletter-ideas

 The same ideas I recommended for National Women’s History Month apply to this day.
 Multi-day sales are quite common here, especially by women-owned businesses or companies with primarily female customers.

-10. Remind Your Customers About Daylight Savings
+10. Remind your customers about Daylight Savings

 We finally gain back that extra hour of daylight in March, but at the expense of losing an hour one weekend.
 Daylight Savings can take any of us by surprise, especially because it doesn’t occur on the same day every year.